 The word “massive” doesn't even begin to cut it to describe this place: At more than 100,000 square feet spread across two levels, it makes some of the other largest lounges look tiny in comparison.
 It's got an endless supply of seats, shower suites, sleeping pods, relaxation rooms, a water feature, and not one but two restaurants.

 This is a lounge that is truly worthy of Qatar Qsuites, the world's best business class seat, and easily worth a short (or even a long) stop as you connect in Doha (DOH) on your way to somewhere exciting or head home from a trip in the Middle East or beyond.
+Take a look inside and see for yourself.

-Getting into the Al Mourjan Business Lounge
+Getting into the Al Mourjan Lounge

 Flying Qatar Airways Business Class?
 That's your ticket to getting into the Al Mourjan Business Class Lounge.